-Dr Catherine (Kate) Sanger is Lecturer at Yale-NUS College, teaching courses in both the Global Affairs and the Philosophy, Politics and Economics (PPE) majors.
-Her teaching interests span international relations theory, international security and law, American politics, and the politics of technological-territorial discovery.
-Most recently, she taught ‘American Politics and the 2016 Presidential Election’, ‘Global Affairs Senior Capstone Course’, and ‘Conquest, Territorial Expansion, and the Foundations of International Law’.
+Dr Catherine (Kate) Sanger is Lecturer at Yale-NUS College, teaching courses for both the Global Affairs and the Philosophy, Politics and Economics (PPE) majors.
+Her teaching interests span international relations theory, international security and law, American politics, the politics of technological-territorial discovery, and research methods.
+Most recently, she designed and taught ‘American Politics and the 2016 Presidential Election’, ‘Global Affairs Senior Research Capstone Course’, and ‘Conquest, Territorial Expansion, and the Foundations of International Law’.

 Dr Sanger joined the College in 2014 as the inaugural Assistant Dean of Students for Cendana Residential College, one of three Residential Colleges at Yale-NUS.
 In 2017, she took on the new post of Deputy Director of the Centre for Teaching & Learning at Yale-NUS College.
-In this exciting role, she works with both students and faculty to facilitate transformative student learning and powerful faculty teaching.
-Dr Sanger is particularly involved in learning accommodations, peer tutoring, syllabus design, and pedagogy development for junior faculty.
-She is especially interested in supporting faculty to develop teaching strategies for a diverse educational community.
+In this exciting role, she works with both faculty and students to facilitate transformative student learning and powerful faculty teaching.
+Dr Sanger has particular responsibility for managing student learning accommodations, peer tutoring, syllabus design, and pedagogy development for junior faculty.
+She is especially interested in supporting faculty to develop inclusive teaching strategies for a diverse educational community.

 Dr Sanger holds a PhD in International Affairs from the University of Virginia and pursued undergraduate study at Wellesley College and the London School of Economics and Political Science.
-She is a San Franciscan native, enthusiastic traveller, and now resides happily in Singapore with her husband Brandon Yoder, dog Jasper, cat Persy, and their two young children Cendana and Asher.
+She is a San Francisco native, enthusiastic traveller, and now resides happily in Singapore with her husband Brandon Yoder, dog Jasper, cat Persy, and their two young children Cendana and Asher.

 — International Security, Cooperation, and Conflict